 Kelsey Shearron Windham (MFA 2017) was listed among Southern Living’s The Daily South’s “Southern Artists to Follow on Instagram Now” in 2016.
 In January 2016, she presented her MA exhibition, Stands In Solitude, in the Sella-Granata Art Gallery in Tuscaloosa.
 She has participated in solo and juried group exhibitions in Memphis and Tuscaloosa.

 Ausharea Adams (BFA 2016), originally from Warner Robins, Georgia, holds concentrations in photography and drawing.
 Her BFA exhibition, Gravity, was held at the Harrison Galleries in Tuscaloosa with fellow BFA majors Haylee Walker and Tanika Powers.
-Adams currently advises other artists about their purchases at an art supply store in Birmingham where she is a sales associate.

 Mitchell Griest (BFA 2016, drawing) is a software consultant for Pariveda Solutions and coaches a rowing team at the Westminster Schools in Atlanta.
 He participated in several interesting projects while working on his degree, including working with renowned jazz composer and musician Anthony Braxton, creating performance art and working with a didgeridoo artist.
 Griest has a website: Custom Aerosol Art.